 Such benefits have been documented in various studies.
-For example, in 2017, the European Union published findings which established that European cities considered to be cultural and creative have 19% more jobs per capita, and have a significantly higher population of younger and more highly educated people than other cities of similar size.
-These cities are also more culturally diverse and have a higher Gross Domestic Product per capita, highlighting the correlation between culture and creativity, and economic and social vibrancy1.
+For example, in 2017, the European Union published findings which established that European cities considered to be cultural and creative have 19 percent more jobs per capita, and have a significantly higher population of younger and more highly educated people than other cities of similar size.
+These cities are also more culturally diverse and have a higher Gross Domestic Product per capita, highlighting the correlation between culture and creativity, and economic and social vibrancy.
 Even more interestingly, the study found that low-income cities register much lower scores for creativity and culture.
-The ability to attract and retain creative talents, entrepreneurs and innovators is strongly tied to the city’s investment in cultural assets, which in turn impacts the development of the city2.
+The ability to attract and retain creative talents, entrepreneurs and innovators is strongly tied to the city’s investment in cultural assets, which in turn impacts the development of the city.

 With critical mass of population, urban infrastructure and administrative resources, cities are naturally placed to be incubators and disseminators of culture.
 Furthermore, urban culture across cities is often more open, and nurturing of creativity and innovation.
 What is needed are the right strategies to catalyse cultural development, and investments to sustain it.